 PGY5: Curriculum shifts to more enhanced practice and subspecialty topics.

-Scholarly Activities for Residents in the General Track
+Scholarly Activities in the General Track

 The Royal College of Physicians and Surgeons of Canada has mandated that all residency programs must include a scholarly activity project, in recognition that active participation in scholarly activities is a necessary component of preparing future psychiatrists to fulfill their role as scholars and educators upon graduation.
 Scholarly activity is defined as creative work that is peer reviewed and publicly disseminated.
 Scholarly activity includes the discovery of new knowledge, the development of new technologies or methods, and the integration of knowledge leading to new understanding

 Residents in the general track are mandated to complete a scholarly activity project before the end of the PGY5 year.
 Residents can fulfill this requirement by completing a research project, a systematic review of the literature, a quality improvement project, or a scholarly educational project.
 Scholarly activity for all four categories requires a systematic approach to formulating the question, acquiring the relevant information/data, critically analyzing/appraising the information, and disseminating the results.
-The Scholarly Activities Committee led by Dr. Erin Michalak oversees project approvals (initial proposal and final report) and monitors progress.
-Residents are required to use the online form to submit the abstract of their proposed project for initial proposal using the Guidance For the Abstract submission for Scholarly Activity (pdf) and examples offered in the of Abstracts for Scholarly Activity (doc).
-Upon completion of the project, residents are required to submit a final report using the Scholarly Activity Final Report Template (doc).

 Important dates